ccardehu/GLVM-LSS/README.md

-# SPLVM

-GLVM-LSS: Generalised Latent Variable Models for Location, Shape, and Scale
+# Generalised Latent Variable Models for for Location, Shape, and Scale (GLVM-LSS)

 Author: Camilo Cardenas-Hurtado (c.a.cardenas-hurtado@lse.ac.uk)